 Probably the oldest brick house in Woodstock this was built for Charles Connell c.1855.
 The mansard roof was added in 1880, giving the house a Second Empire look.
 The brick and granite stonework was done by masons Michael and Owen Kelly.
 The house may have first been leased to the Methodist (now United) Church when the church moved from Lower Main Street to the corner of Green and Chapel Streets, c.
 1857.
-It is identified as the

-"Methodist Parsonage" on an 1876 map, although it was not until 1889 that the Methodist Church purchased the house from the Connell estate for the sum of \$250.
+It is identified as the "Methodist Parsonage" on an 1876 map, although it was not until 1889 that the Methodist Church purchased the house from the Connell estate for the sum of \$250.

-29 L.P.
-Fisher Vocational School
+31 L.P.
+Fisher Vocational School - 138 CHAPEL STREET

 Constructed in 1913 with funds from the L.P.
 Fisher estate, the school was erected to provide vocational training for the county's youth.
 The L.P.
 Fisher Vocational School was deeded to the County and subsequently renamed the Carleton Community College.
 It operated until 1974 at which time it became part of the provincial Community College system.
-In 1977, the name was changed to New before the New Brunswick Act concerning Vocational Education was passed in 1918.
-Recognized for its architecture it is a fine example of institutional Modern Classical architecture from the early 20th century.
-This style is evident in such details as the monumen-tal massing, the symmetrical placement of openings and the use of red brick and sandstone.

-Brunswick Community College-Woodstock.
+In 1977, the name was changed to New Brunswick Community College-Woodstock.
 The Community College relocated to a modern facility in 1984 and the building became the District 14 School Board.

 This building housed the first trade school in Canada (1913), the first agricultural college in New Brunswick (1914), and was the only vocational school in the province erected solely by private funding.
-Remarkably, vocational classes were taught at the school a full five years
+Remarkably, vocational classes were taught at the school a full five years before the New Brunswick Act concerning Vocational Education was passed in 1918.